addr2data/aws-certification-prep/exercises/ex-003_TestingBasicConnectivity.rst

 Amazon Machine Image (AMI)
 --------------------------
-We are going to use the following AMI, but the 'imageIds' are different for each region:
+We are going to use the following AMI, but the **'imageIds'**, for that AMI, are different for each region:

 ``Ubuntu Server 16.04 LTS (HVM), SSD Volume Type``

-Use the following table to identify the 'imageId' for your region.
+Use the following table to identify the **'imageId'** for your region.

 .. list-table::
    :widths: 25, 25, 25, 25, 25, 25